gvwilson/thirdbit/fiction/iffy/index.md

 Wales sat back and waited.
 Iffy wiped her eyes again.
-"I had a rat," she said quietly.
+"I had a raccoon," she said quietly.
 "Aunt Naggie saved up an' got me a pair, but one of 'em had somethin' wrong with it, so I just had the one.